YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FILEDELFAIL, Deletion of file xxxx failed

-Run Time/MUPIP Warning: This indicates that YottaDB/GT.M or MUPIP failed to remove the specified journal file xxxx.
+Run Time/MUPIP Warning: This indicates that YottaDB or MUPIP failed to remove the specified journal file xxxx.

 Action: Review the accompanying message(s) for additional information.